 Multi-shot Noise Reduction (MSNR) is one of the additional in-camera options available in many of the latest EOS models including the R. MSNR merges information from multiple (four) exposures taken in a full frame rate burst into a reduced noise image.
 The concept makes a lot of sense.
 MSNR generally provides a remarkable one or two stops of noise reduction, but ...
 I still have not found a compelling use for this feature.

 The downsides to Multi-Shot Noise Reduction include: MSNR is currently available only with JPG output (I would like to see this feature added to Canon's Digital Photo Pro software for RAW capture processing – perhaps as another HDR preset).
 Multi-Shot Noise Reduction is not so useful with moving subjects (or with a moving camera).
 Long exposure NR, Dust Delete Data, Multiple Exposure and HDR Mode must be set to off to enable MSNR.
-The R reverts back to Standard NR in Auto/Basic zone modes, during video recording, in Bulb mode and when the camera is powered off.
+The R reverts to Standard NR in Auto/Basic zone modes, during video recording, in Bulb mode and when the camera is powered off.
 Flash is not supported in MSNR mode.
-After the 4 shot burst is captured, the camera remains "busy" for a noticeable period of time while processing the merged image.
+After the 4 shot burst is captured, the camera remains "busy" for a noticeable period while processing the merged image.
 So, while this feature is a nice idea, its limitations make it less useful in real-world applications.
 I am far more likely to use a low ISO setting with a longer exposure when shooting stationary subjects from a tripod.

 MSNR might be a good option when handholding the camera in very low light levels is the only option.